Senusret I: Sole Reign

+Expeditions

+Senusret I dispatched several quarrying expeditions to the Sinai and Wadi Hammamat.

+In Wadi Hammamat, a series of inscriptions are known: Hammamat 3042 (royal name), Hammamat G 61 (Year 38), Hammamat G 62, Hammamat G 63, Hammamat G 64 = M 123 (Year 16), Hammamat G 65 (royal name), Hammamat G 66 (royal name), Hammamat G 67 (Year 2), Hammamat G 75 (Year 33 of unnamed king), Hammamat G 83, Hammamat G 86, Hammamat M 87 (Year 38), Hammamat M 116, Hammamat M 117 (royal name), Hammamat M 120 (Year 16?), Hammamat M 121 (Year 16?), Hammamat M 122 (Year 16?), Hammamat M 124 (Year 16?), and Hammamat Kischel GM 175.

 Building program

-Senusret I dispatched several quarrying expeditions to the Sinai and Wadi Hammamat and built numerous shrines and temples throughout Egypt and Nubia during his long reign.
+He built numerous shrines and temples throughout Egypt and Nubia during his long reign.

+Heliopolis.
 He rebuilt the important temple of Re-Atum in Heliopolis which was the centre of the sun cult.
 He erected 2 red granite obelisks there to celebrate his Year 30 Heb Sed Jubilee.
 One of the obelisks still remains and is the oldest standing obelisk in Egypt.
 It is now in the Al-Masalla (Obelisk in Arabic) area of Al-Matariyyah district near the Ain Shams district (Heliopolis).
 It is 67 feet tall and weighs 120 tons or 240,000 pounds.

-Senusret I is attested to be the builder of a number of major temples in Ancient Egypt, including the temple of Min at Koptos, the Temple of Satet on Elephantine, the Montu-temple at Armant and the Montu-temple at El-Tod, where a long inscription of the king is preserved.
+Abydos.
+Senusret remodelled the Temple of Khenti-Amentiu Osiris at Abydos.

+Karnak.
 A shrine (known as the White Chapel or Jubilee Chapel) with fine, high quality reliefs of Senusret I, was built at Karnak to commemorate his Year 30 jubilee.
 It has subsequently been successfully reconstructed from various stone blocks discovered by Henri Chevrier in 1926.

-Finally, Senusret remodelled the Temple of Khenti-Amentiu Osiris at Abydos, among his other major building projects.
+Elephantine.
+He did work at the Temple of Satet on Elephantine.

+Building projects at other major temples include the temple of Min at Koptos, the Montu-temple at Armant and the Montu-temple at El-Tod, where a long inscription of the king is preserved.

+Royal Court

+Some of the key members of the court of Senusret I are known.

+The Vizier

+The royal court was headed by the vizier.
+The vizier at the beginning of his reign was Intefiqer, who is known from many inscriptions and from his tomb next to the pyramid of Amenemhat I. He seems to have held this office for a long period of time and was followed by a vizier named Senusret.

-The royal court
+The Treasurer

+Two treasurers are known from the reign of the king: Sobekhotep (year 22) and Mentuhotep.
+The latter had a huge tomb next to the pyramid of the king and he seems to have been the main architect of the Amun temple at Karnak.